 - (i) provide a summary containing sufficient detail to allow a reasonable understanding of the substance of the information that does not breach that confidentiality or adversely affect those interests, or - (ii) satisfy me that there is no way such a summary can be given to allow a reasonable understanding of the substance of the information.

-Submissions containing confidential information must be clearly marked "For Official Use Only".
+Submissions containing confidential information must be clearly marked "FOR OFFICIAL USE ONLY".

-Interested parties must also lodge a non-confidential version or a summary of their submission in accordance with the requirement above, which will be placed on the public record.
-Parties must provide two copies of each version.
+Interested parties must lodge a non-confidential version or a summary of their submission in accordance with the requirement above (clearly marked "PUBLIC RECORD").